Income Protection Insurance For Contractors

 An insurer requires standard information, such as a GP report outlining the medical condition keeping you from working.

-Additional financial information such as payslips, P60s, business accounts and tax returns are required.
-The nature of the information needed will depend on whether you are a sole trader or using a limited company.
+Additional financial information, such as payslips, P60S, business accounts and tax returns, is required.
+The information needed will depend on whether you are a sole trader or a limited company.

 Step 3: How is a claim assessed?

-The insurer will first check that your circumstances meet the criteria in your policy.
+The insurer will first check that your circumstances meet the policy’s criteria.
 The insurer will then check that the replacement salary is still correctly tied to your salary when you stopped working and verify other payout requirements.

 Step 4: Once a claim receives approval